Xela3026/yabbr-docs/docs/channels/api-keys.md

 import CustomisableImage from '@site/src/components/CustomisableImage';

 import Tag from '@site/src/components/Tag';
+import BrandName from '@site/src/components/BrandName';

 # API Keys

-Yabbr has APIs for all of the features in your workspace.
+<BrandName/> has APIs for all of the features in your workspace.
 These APIs need some authentication.
 One method of authenticaion is using an API Key.
-This is where you create new API keys to use in the Yabbr API.
+This is where you create new API keys to use in the <BrandName/> API.

 ## Setup